What to Look for in a Real Estate Agent During Coronavirus in North Texas and DFW

 That network matters because a transaction rarely depends on one person alone.
 When circumstances are changing quickly, buyers and sellers benefit from an agent who knows whom to call, what questions to ask, and how to coordinate next steps responsibly.

-Feel Clear, Calm, and Consistent
+Communication Should Feel Clear, Calm, and Consistent

 In uncertain times, responsiveness is important—but clarity is even more important.
 A good agent should be able to explain what they know, acknowledge what is still evolving, and help clients make decisions without adding unnecessary fear or pressure.